 You’ve seen it firsthand—policies, procedures, and processes impact both operations and organizational liability.
-And much of it comes down to access.
-There are three important types: access for employees, access for you, and access for stakeholders.
+It comes down to access control, and there are three important types: access for employees, access for you, and access for stakeholders.

 Can your employees easily access documents when it matters most?